Welcome to SolarFarmer API¶

 Contributing & License¶

-Suggestions and code contributions are welcome — please open a PR or Issue.
+Suggestions and code contributions are welcome on GitHub.
 This repository is licensed under the Apache License, Version 2.0 (see LICENSE).

 For technical support, contact solarfarmer@dnv.com.